dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/laravel-and-shadcn-pagination/en/2025-10-30-laravel-and-shadcn-pagination-en.md

 ```

-If you don’t have the Card component from shadcn/ui, install it as follows:
+If you don't have the Card component from shadcn/ui, install it as follows:

 ```bash
 npx shadcn@latest add card